ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 The learned operator for the following airfoil problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where the definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eq. \eqref{eq_ArGEnT_trunk}.

-Following the setup in \cite{SHUKLA2024107615}, 40 samples are used for training and 10 samples for testing, and the corresponding airfoil profiles are shown in Figure \ref{Fig_airfoil_profiles}(a).
+Following \cite{SHUKLA2024107615}, we use 40 samples for training and 10 for testing; the corresponding airfoil profiles are shown in Figure \ref{Fig_airfoil_profiles}(a).
 An example geometry setup for simulation and training is illustrated in Figure \ref{Fig_airfoil_setup}(a), where the airfoil chord is fixed along the $x$-axis from $(0,0)$ to $(1,0)$.
-For training and evaluation, only the region $([-1,6]\times[-1,1])$ surrounding the airfoil is considered to reduce computational cost.
-Nevertheless, each case still contains approximately 100,000–150,000 data points.
-Since non-dimensional governing equations are employed in the CFD simulations, both the spatial coordinates and the flow variables are of $\mathcal{O}(1)$, and no additional normalization is applied.
-As this problem involves geometric variation only, we employ ArGEnT without a branch network.
-The four flow variables—pressure $p$, density $\rho$, and velocity components $u$ and $v$—are trained separately using independent model instances to avoid potential interference among variables.
+For training and evaluation, we consider only the region $([-1,6]\times[-1,1])$ surrounding the airfoil in order to reduce computational cost.
+Even so, each case still contains approximately 100,000–150,000 data points.
+Because the CFD simulations use non-dimensional governing equations, both the spatial coordinates and the flow variables are of $\mathcal{O}(1)$, and no additional normalization is applied.
+Since this problem involves geometric variation only, we use ArGEnT without a branch network.
+The four flow variables—pressure $p$, density $\rho$, and velocity components $u$ and $v$—are trained separately using independent model instances to avoid interference among variables.

 For the self-attention ArGEnT model, the input consists of the spatial coordinates together with their corresponding SDF values, as illustrated in Fig. \ref{Fig_airfoil_setup}(c).
 In contrast, the cross-attention and hybrid-attention ArGEnT models adopt a decoupled sampling strategy for building the attention matrices.
 Specifically, 3000 geometry points are randomly sampled in the vicinity of the airfoil surface, since geometric variations are primarily localized in this region.
 The query points are sampled independently over the entire training domain, as illustrated in Fig. \ref{Fig_airfoil_setup}(b) and (d).